Calendar of Events – Joplin MO & Surrounding Areas

 Neosho, MO: 9 am-12 pm Saturday, corner of Spring & Jefferson streets, downtown.

 Nevada, MO: Saturdays 8 am-12 pm, 304 W. Austin, downtown Nevada.

 Webb City, MO: Tuesday 4-7 pm, Thursday 11 am-2 pm, Saturday 9 am-noon.
 Pavilion at the Main Street entrance to King Jack Park.

 August 10-12: Arma V-J Homecoming, 6 pm, Arma City Park.
 The Arma V-J Homecoming is the longest continuously celebrated V-J parade and celebration in the United States.
 Friday: Cruise night.
 Saturday: Parade, 10 am mud volleyball, 8 pm street dance.
 Sunday: 11 am bocce tournament.

 Through August: Art Show featuring Doug Scott with New Encauties, Maple UnCommon Guest House & Gallery, 120 E. Maple, 620.429.3130.

 August 25: Big Brutus Polka Fest, 7-11 pm, Big Brutus, west of West Mineral.
 Call 620.827.6177.

 July 30-August 5: Crawford County Fair, Crawford County Fairgrounds east of Girard.

-July 12: Thursday on the Girard Square, 7 pm, downtown Girard.
-Includes music by Living Faith Church.
+August 9: Thursday on the Girard Square, 7 pm, downtown Girard.
+Includes music.